Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Or

-1. Open My Computer (just called Computer in older Windows systems)
+1. Open File Explorer (called My Computer or Computer on older Windows systems)

-3. Type in the new folder name texmf (make sure it is called texmf in all lowercase) and press the Enter key.
+3. Right-click in your home folder and pick New folder, then type in the name texmf (make sure it is called texmf in all lowercase) and press the Enter key.

-If you want to recreate the entire subdirectory tree, there are instructions in § 3.2.3 above which can be adapted for Windows systems.
+If you want to recreate the entire TDS subdirectory tree, there are instructions in § 3.2.3 above which can also be adapted for Windows systems.

-If you use MiKTEX or ProTEXt you MUST now tell MiKTEX to add this folder to its File Name Database (FNDB).
+If you use MiKTEX you MUST now tell MiKTEX to add this folder to its File Name Database (FNDB).
 This step is compulsory: without it, nothing will work.

-1. Click the Start or Windows button and run the MiKTEX Options (maintenance) program (it should be shown among your recent programs).
+1. Click the Start or Windows button and run the MiKTEX Console (maintenance options) program (it should be shown among your recent programs).

 2. Click the Roots tab and the Add button, and navigate in the window to the place where you created the texmf folder above